Clemson Tigers women's soccer

 The Clemson Tigers women's soccer team represent Clemson University in the Atlantic Coast Conference of NCAA Division I soccer.
-The team has won 1 Atlantic Coast Conference regular season championship, shared 1 regular season title and advanced to the NCAA Women's soccer tournament 19 times.
+The team has won 1 Atlantic Coast Conference regular season championship, shared 1 regular season title and advanced to the NCAA Women's soccer tournament 24 times.
+Their best finish in the NCAA Tournament is reaching the College Cup in 2023.

 Colors and Badge

 The team uses the school colors of Orange and Regalia.

 History

 1990s

 The Clemson women's soccer team was founded in 1994.
 The program enjoyed early success under its first coach Tracey Leone.
 The team tied for second place in the Atlantic Coast Conference during this period and made the NCAA tournament in every year.
 The Tigers also reached the ACC tournament final twice during this period.
 The team's best finish was a quarterfinals appearance in 1998.
 In 1999, Tracey Leone was replaced as head coach by Ray Leone.

 2000s

 The team's good fortunes continued in the 2000s finishing no lower than third in the ACC in the first four seasons.
 Ray Leone left as Head Coach in 2000 and was replaced by Todd Bramble.
 The team could not quite match the success of the early 2000s, never finishing above fourth in the ACC between 2004 and 2010.
 The Tigers continued to make the NCAA tournament.
 They made the tournament every season under Bramble.
 Their best result was the Quarterfinals in 2008.
 In 2008, Bramble left as coach and was replaced with Hershey Strosberg.
 The team took a sharp decline under Strosberg, finishing tenth or below in the ACC in each of his three seasons in charge.
 The team failed to make the NCAA tournament in those three years, ending a streak of 14 consecutive appearances.